skycoin/skywire/README.md

 ```
 skywire-cli config update --hypervisor-pks <public-key>
 ```
-or
+OR:
 ```
 skywire-cli config gen --hvpk <public-key>
 ```

-alternatively, this can be done with the skywire-autoconfg script
+Alternatively, this can be done with the skywire-autoconfg script included with the linux packages:
 ```
 skywire-autoconfig <public-key>
 ```